ZupIT/beagle-docs/content/en/android/customization/action/async-action.md

  ## How to create Assyn Actions

-To create a custom action in Beagle where execution is asynchronous such as consuming an API or accessing a database, just create an `action` as usual as the previous example detailed and implement the `AsyncAction` interface.
+To create an action with asynchronous execution such as consuming an API or accessing a database, follow the steps:

+**Step 1:** Create an `action` as usual, just like the previous example;
+**Step 2:**  Implement the `AsyncAction` interface;
-With the action created, just link the `AsyncAction` interface and delegate its implementation to the `AsyncActionImpl` class that Beagle already provides.
+**Step 3:** Link the `AsyncAction` interface and delegate its implementation to the `AsyncActionImpl` class that Beagle already provides it.

 {{% alert color="info" %}}
 It is recommended to use this class, as it implements the `onActionStarted` and `onActionFinished`, exposing its state in a reactive and standardized way in the framework.